 By: Ed Weaver | NTL Sports | April 19, 2017

-The win improves the Lady Hornets to 5-1 overall and drops Liberty to 4-2.
-The Lady Hornets will be in action on Thursday, April 20 at Wyalusing.
+The loss drops the Hornets' record to 3-4 (3-3 NTL Large School Division).
+The team will be back in action on Thursday, April 20 at Wyalusing.